mkhraijah/PowerModelsADA.jl/docs/src/tutorial.md

 assign_area!(data, partition_file_path)

 ```
-Now, the case study is loaded and ready to solve the OPF problem using distributed algorithms.
+Now, the case study is loaded and ready to be used to solve the OPF problem using distributed algorithms.
 We first need to define parameters, load solver, and select power flow formulation `model_type` as follow:

 ```julia